athenarc/research-spotlight/README.md

    Extract textual spans that represent a specific type of entity.
 In this workflow implementation we extract three types of entities: reserarch METHOD, research ACTIVITY and research GOAL as defined in Scholarly Ontology.

 2. **Entity Disambiguation**
    Resolve ambiguities among entities with similar or identical surface forms.
-In this workflow implementation we dissambiguate the extracted METHOD names by employing the **[GENRE](https://github.com/facebookresearch/GENRE)** system ([De Cao et. al, 2021](https://arxiv.org/abs/2010.00904)) for Wikipedia-based disambiguation, as provided and further enhanced by the **[Zshot](https://github.com/IBM/zshot)** framework ([Picco et al., 2023](https://aclanthology.org/2023.acl-demo.34/)).
+In this workflow implementation we dissambiguate the extracted METHOD names by employing the **[GENRE](https://github.com/facebookresearch/GENRE)** system ([De Cao et. al, 2021](https://arxiv.org/abs/2010.00904)) for Wikipedia-based disambiguation.

 3. **Entity Linking**
    Link extracted entities.
 In this workflow implementation we link METHOD entities to canonical identifiers in Wikipedia, Wikidata and authors' metadata using the ORCID API.